-You can double click on a RealDrums, or on the Variation name of the RealDrums, to audition each variation of the RealDrums.
+You can double-click on a RealDrums or on the Variation name of the RealDrums to audition each variation of the RealDrums.
 For example, if you've found CountryWaltz^, you can now hear demos of the variations (CountryWaltz^1-HiHat,Ride, CountryWaltz^2-Brushes etc.).

-Each demo has a "band" version with all instruments, and a "solo" version with drums only.

-You can choose which of band or solo plays first if you double click on the list, by the "Band (on DblClick)" checkbox.
+Each demo has a "band" version with all instruments and a "solo" version with drums only.
+You can choose which of them plays first when you double-click on the list, by the Band (on Double Click) checkbox.
 Otherwise, press the [Band] or the [Solo] button.
 The demos play 4 bars of "a" substyle, and then 4 bars of "b" substyle, using the current RealDrums (left hand panel) and the variation (right hand panel).